olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 - Date validation
 - Referential integrity between cards and transactions

+The objective is to ensure that dashboard outputs are based on consistent and reliable data.

+---

 ## Power BI Data Model

-The model uses two main tables:
+The Power BI model uses the card transaction table and card portfolio table.

     Card Portfolio
           |